Queensland entering fourth COVID-19 wave: Premier

-Queenslanders are being advised to wear face masks in some settings as the state enters its fourth wave of the COVID-19 pandemic.
+Queenslanders are being urged to wear masks again as authorities warned Australia was entering a fourth COVID wave triggered by vaccine-resistant variants.

-Hospitalisations have more than doubled to 205 in the past week, while 73 people have died and 21,761 new cases have been recorded since the beginning of October.

-Premier Annastacia Palaszczuk says the virus alert level will rise from green to amber on Thursday.
+Premier Annastacia Palaszczuk on Thursday raised the state’s alert level to amber after a doubling in hospitalisations in the past week.

 That means face marks are recommended in indoor settings where people can’t socially distance, healthcare facilities and around older or vulnerable people.

-“The fourth wave that we have been expecting, now, we believe, has arrived but no one should be alarmed,” the premier told parliament on Thursday.
+“The fourth wave that we have been expecting, now, we believe, has arrived but no one should be alarmed,” Ms Palaszczuk told parliament on Thursday.

 “We have been living with this virus for a long time and Queenslanders know what to do.”